The most amazing Cyber Monday 2018 deals you can still get

 - KitchenAid Artisan Mini 3.5 Quart Tilt-Head Stand Mixer, Contour Silver—$199.99 on Jet (Save $130)

 - KitchenAid 5-Qt.
-Artisan Stand Mixer—$223.99 at Amazon (Save $55): Only a few colors are left at this price on our favorite mixer.
-It's the same price at Macy's too!
+Artisan Stand Mixer—$223.99 at Amazon (Save $55): absolute classic.
+Only the red models are left at Amazon.
+Macy'sis selling them for $279 but at least they have six colors to choose from.

-- Le Creuset 5-1/2-Quart Dutch Oven, Soleil—$271.95 on Amazon (Save $68.00): This stylish classic (and one of our favorite Dutch ovens) is at the lowest price we've seen all year, but it's only available for this price in sunny yellow.
-(Other colors are on sale too, but not as big of discounts.)
+- Le Creuset 5-1/2-Quart Dutch Oven, Soleil—$299.95 on Amazon (Save $40.00): This stylish classic (and one of our favorite Dutch ovens) is at the lowest price we've seen all year, but it's only available for this price in "soleil" (yellow) and "palm" (green).
+(Other colors are on sale too, but the discounts aren't as significant.)

 - Lodge 3.5-In.
 Mini Cast Iron Skillet—$4.69 on Amazon (Save $1.56): You know all those adorable skillet desserts you see on Pinterest and Instagram and at trendy restaurants?
 Bet you didn't realize these little guys were so affordable at their typical $6.25.
 It's even better when they're under $5.